-Unlimited time off: an emerging benefit
+Unlimited time off: An emerging benefit

-What the company does: international streaming service.
+What the company does: Netflix is an international subscription streaming service.

 Unlimited vacation policy: Employees are trusted to take as much time off as they need or want without being irresponsible about it.
 The company culture means that many people are working in the evenings and on weekends, so Netflix trusts that its employees won’t abuse the perk of having unlimited vacation.